 Mission of the Compliance Program

-The purpose of the Compliance Program is to: (a) prevent, detect, and correct violations of law and Company policy and procedures; (b) assure the establishment of compliance-related policies and procedures for business operations; (c) assure development of training and other programs designed to educate employees regarding applicable policies, procedures and standards; (d) implement a mechanism to evaluate the effectiveness of essential elements of the Compliance Program; (e) implement a mechanism for internal reporting of questionable or inappropriate activities to enable timely investigation and resolution; and (f) assure appropriate corrective action is taken to prevent recurrence of misconduct.
+The purpose of the Compliance Program is to: (a) prevent, detect, and correct violations of Company policy and procedures designed to ensure compliance with applicable law; (b) assure the establishment of compliance-related policies and procedures for business operations; (c) assure development of training and other programs designed to educate employees regarding applicable policies, procedures and standards; (d) implement a mechanism to independently assess the effectiveness of essential elements of the Compliance Program; (e) implement a mechanism for internal reporting of questionable or inappropriate activities to enable timely investigation and resolution; and (f) assure appropriate corrective action is taken to prevent recurrence of misconduct.

 Elements of The Compliance Program